Seahawks mailbag: Answering your questions about K.J. Wright, Cody Barton and Seattle’s draft picks

 Seattle has had to make some tough salary-cap calls this offseason and Barton accounting for just a $1.07 million cap hit this year is tempting to see if he can fill the SLB role and save some money in the process.

-Q: @tompage asked: As limited as the Seahawks draft capital is this year, they may be tempted to trade some of next seasons picks to get back into this draft, should the Seahawks trade 2022 picks to get more picks this year?
+Q: @tompage asked: As limited as the Seahawks draft capital is this year, they may be tempted to trade some of next season’s picks to get back into this draft, should the Seahawks trade 2022 picks to get more picks this year?
 Which ones and why?

 A: Seattle does not have a first-round pick in 2022 due to the Jamal Adams trade.
 But the Seahawks do have seven picks at the moment, getting a fourth-rounder back from the Jets as part of the Adams deal.